Arya202004/Data_Drishti/README.md

 ## 🎯 Problem Statement

+Create a dashboard to visualize datasets (e.g., COVID stats) with interactive charts.

 ### **Overview**

 In today’s digital era, data is generated at an unprecedented rate.
 Extracting meaningful insights from large datasets requires effective visualization techniques.
-Our project, **HX2537: Data Visualization Dashboard**, aims to simplify complex datasets and enhance decision-making through interactive and dynamic visualizations.
+Our project, **Data Drishti**, aims to simplify complex datasets and enhance decision-making through interactive and dynamic visualizations.

 ### **Background**